noigllc/bushi/README.md

 ---

 ## Agent Overview

+### 🚀 Framework Onboarding
+Your friendly guide to Bushi Framework.
+Run `/bushi-start` to get an interactive overview of all available agents and choose the right one for your current needs.
+Perfect for new users or when you're unsure which agent to use.

 ### 🎯 Product Strategist
 Your business strategy expert.
 Helps you brainstorm new ideas, validate existing concepts, analyze markets, and define business models.
 Perfect for the early stages of product development.